 Xiao Long Bao (小笼包) are delicate little soup dumplings from Shanghai.
 Enclosed in the thin, soft wrapper is a flavorful soup and rich pork filling.
 I could have eaten dozens of them from Noodle Village in Chinatown, so I wanted to learn how to recreate them at home.

-To be able to fill the dumplings, the soup is actually created by boiling collagen rich ingredients then refrigerating until the resulting soup firms slightly into a jelly-like texture.
+To be able to fill the Xiao Long Bao, the soup is actually created by boiling collagen rich ingredients then refrigerating until the resulting soup firms slightly into a jelly-like texture.
 Many also dissolve agar-agar or gelatin into hot stock before refrigerating to get the same results (or use this as a fix for soup that doesn’t set correctly- about 1 1/2 teaspoons gelatin dissolved into 1 cup of soup before refrigerating).

 The dumplings are served straight from the steamer with chopsticks, a soup spoon, and a black vinegar and ginger dipping sauce.